 The initial LDES assessment will focus on the key reliability questions listed below.

-What performance characteristics (e.g., energy availability, peak availability, dispatchability, multi-day availability, recharging time, standby losses, storage losses), are needed for the portfolio of LDES resources to support 100% electric decarbonization?
+What performance characteristics (e.g., energy availability, peak availability, dispatchability, multi-day availability, recharging time, standby losses, storage losses), are needed for the portfolio of LDES resources to reliably support 100% electric decarbonization?

 Which LDES technologies could reasonably be expected to be commercially available within a 20-year planning horizon?

-How would each of these technologies be expected to perform with respect to the preferred performance metrics?
+How would each of these technologies be expected to perform with respect to a set of to be established preferred performance metrics?

 How do flexibility needs change as the resource mix changes?